khalid-hussain/shaheen/chap9.md

 biggest challenge is maintaining a consistent supply of goods and provisions.
 And I take responsibility for that."

-Agreeing with Badr Bin Mughira's suggestions, Al-Zeghel said, "After this victory, we won't even face any stiff resistance upto the walls of Castile.
+Agreeing with Badr bin Mughira's suggestions, Al-Zeghel said, "After this victory, we won't even face any stiff resistance upto the walls of Castile.
 We should not give the crumbling enemy any chance to stabilize.
 As far as getting more soldiers from Granada is concerned, I think there is not a more suitable